LATEST STORIES:

 The fire happened just before 8 p.m. at the Courtyard Apartments at 4658 Drummond Rd., not far from the QEW and Highway 420.

 The blaze appears to have started in a unit on the second floor of the three-story building.
-The superintendent and a neighbour tell CHCH News that a woman lives in the unit with her cat.
+The superintendent of the building, Zoran Ivanovic, says a woman in her 90s lives in the unit with her cat.

 A freelancer at the scene during the fire says there was heavy smoke at the back of the building when emergency crews arrived.